EvurTeam/Gogi.js/README.md

 # Gogi.js
-Js-library for easy manipulated DOM and property
+Js-library for easy manipulated DOM, elements property and visual styles

 ## Examples
 ### Get element by CSS-selector
     G.Get("#div a");
+This method as other get-methods returns GElement object.
+This is special container for HTML-elements.
+For take HTML-element use Object property like this:
+    G.Get(".news").Object;

 ### Get all elements by CSS-selector
     G.GetAll(".col");